burturt/notes/UCLA PUBLIC/CS 35L/Lec 8A - Debugging.md

 ## GDB
 - `run ARGUMENTS`: run program with arguments ARGUMENTS
 - `attach PID`: attach and take over already running program, like a server
-	- Can only attack to one of your own processes
+	- Can only attach to one of your own processes
+	- OS will stop from attaching multiple gdb sessions to one process